The Government Procurement Review: Germany

 The contracting authority has to inform the tenderers whose bids have not been successful prior to the contract award.
-This information has to include the name of the successful tenderer, the reasons for the rejection of the tenderer's tender and the earliest date the contract can be awarded.36 The contracting authority may award the contract at the earliest 10 calendar days after the information has been sent out electronically or via fax (15 calendar days after dispatch in case of a postal information letter).
-Contracting authorities can restrict the information to unsuccessful bidders in the field of security and defence, inter alia if the information would be contrary to the public interest, or if it would prejudice the legitimate commercial interests of a particular economic operator.
-So far, information to unsuccessful bidders with a stand-still period is not required37 for contracts below the EU thresholds (except in few federal states).
+This information has to include the name of the successful tenderer, the reasons for the rejection of the tenderer's tender and the earliest date the contract can be awarded.39 The contracting authority may award the contract at the earliest 10 calendar days after the information has been sent out electronically or via fax (15 calendar days after dispatch in the case of a postal information letter).
+Contracting authorities can restrict the information provided to unsuccessful bidders in the field of security and defence, inter alia, if the information would be contrary to the public interest or if it would prejudice the legitimate commercial interests of a particular economic operator.
+At present, the provision of information to unsuccessful bidders together with a standstill period is not required40 for contracts below EU thresholds (except in a few federal states).

-A tenderer can file an application for review to the respective Vergabekammer, the competent procurement chamber, based on alleged violations of procurement law above the EU thresholds,38 provided that he or she has previously raised an objection against the alleged violation vis-à-vis the contracting authority within 10 days of positive knowledge of the potential infringement or, as applicable, prior to the end of the respective RfP or bid deadline.
-Procurement chambers are part of the federal or state administration, but the proceedings are quasi-judicial.
-Each state has one to three regional procurement chambers and, at the federal level, two procurement chambers have been set up at the Federal Competition Authority.
+A tenderer can file an application for review to the competent public procurement tribunal, based on alleged violations of procurement law above EU thresholds,41 provided that the tenderer has previously raised an objection against the alleged violation in relation to the contracting authority within 10 days of positive knowledge of the potential infringement or, as applicable, prior to the end of the relevant RfP or bid deadline.
+Public procurement tribunals are part of the federal or state administration, but the proceedings are quasi-judicial.
+Each federal state has one or two regional public procurement tribunals and, at the federal level, two public procurement tribunals have been set up at the Federal Cartel Office.

 Review procedures are only admissible if the applicant can show an interest in the public contract (usually indicated by its participation in the procurement procedure) and is potentially harmed by the alleged procurement law violation.
-Not more than 15 calendar days may have passed since a denial decision of the contracting authority on the alleged violation.
+Also, an application for review must be filed within 15 calendar days of the contracting authority decision constituting the alleged violation.

-Review procedures should generally be concluded within five weeks with a potential two-week extension; however, these are further extended on several occasions.
-The decision of the procurement chamber can be appealed to the competent Higher Regional Court.
-The Federal Court of Justice only decides on deviation referrals by a Higher Regional Court to ensure harmonized application of procurement law in Germany.
-Procurement chambers can, and Higher Regional Courts have to, refer a question on the interpretation of the procurement directives and regulations or the EU treaties to the CJEU if they consider that a decision on the question is necessary to enable them to give judgment.
+Review procedures should generally be concluded within five weeks, with a potential two-week extension; however, on several occasions they are extended further.
+The public procurement tribunal decision can be appealed to the competent higher regional court.
+The Federal Court of Justice only decides on referrals by a higher regional court regarding deviations from other higher regional court decisions to ensure harmonised application of procurement law in Germany.
+Public procurement tribunals can, and higher regional courts must, refer a question on the interpretation of the procurement directives and regulations or the EU treaties to the CJEU if they consider that a decision on the question is necessary to enable them to render a judgment.

-More than 700 applications for review have been filed to the procurement chambers in 2018.
-Approximately 7.5 per cent of the applications have not been submitted to the contracting authority because they were considered obviously inadmissible or without merits (see Section IX.iii).
-The applicants have been successful in approximately 13 per cent of the procurement chamber decisions.
-In approximately 170 cases, the unsuccessful party appealed to a Higher Regional Court.
-The appellant was successful in approximately 23 per cent of the appeal decisions.
+Almost 1,000 applications for review were filed with the public procurement tribunals in 2020.
+The number rose about 25 per cent compared to 2019.
+Approximately 7 per cent of the applications were not submitted to the contracting authority because they were considered obviously inadmissible or without merit (see Section IX.iii).
+Applicants were successful in approximately 12 per cent of the public procurement tribunal decisions.
+In approximately 160 cases, the unsuccessful party appealed to a higher regional court.
+Appellants were successful in approximately 21 per cent of the appeal decisions.

-Only Hesse, Saxony, Saxony-Anhalt and Thuringia provide for particular review proceedings for tenders below the EU thresholds.
-Apart thereof, the civil or administrative courts – depending on the subject matter of the envisaged contract – have jurisdiction.
+Only Hesse, Saxony, Saxony-Anhalt and Thuringia provide for particular review proceedings for tenders below EU thresholds, otherwise the civil or administrative courts – depending on the subject matter of the envisaged contract – have jurisdiction.

 ii Grounds for challenge

-The review body assesses whether the contracting authority has violated the applicant's rights under procurement law, namely any provision that shall protect the tenderers or competition among tenderers, which is essentially almost all public procurement provisions (apart from, in particular, the obligation of contracting authorities to consider the energy efficiency of products or to limit the contract award to bidders with a tariff conformity declaration).
+The review body assesses whether the contracting authority has violated the applicant's rights under procurement law, namely any provision that shall protect the tenderers or competition between tenderers, which is essentially almost all public procurement provisions (apart from, inter alia, the obligation for contracting authorities to consider the energy efficiency of products or to limit the contract award to bidders with a tariff conformity declaration).

-Infringements of other requirements beyond public procurement laws are only reviewable if they are referred to in the procurement provisions and have a close link to the procurement or procurement procedures, namely in particular certain aspects of competition, state aid law and the provisions on the economic activity of municipal undertakings.
-Due to the limited scope of procurement review procedures, potential non-compliance of contractual provisions with, for example, requirements for standard terms and conditions do not have to be raised in procurement review procedures to be considered in later civil court proceedings.39
+Violations of other requirements beyond public procurement laws are only reviewable if they are referred to in the procurement provisions and have a close link to the procurement or procurement procedures, namely in particular certain aspects of competition, state aid law and the provisions on the economic activity of municipal undertakings.
+Because of the limited scope of procurement review procedures, potential non-compliance of contractual provisions with, for example, requirements for standard terms and conditions42 do not have to be raised in procurement review procedures to be considered in later civil court proceedings.43

-Unless the procurement chamber considers the application obviously inadmissible or without merits, it forwards the application to the contracting authority which is then barred to award the contract (at least) until two weeks from the procurement chamber's decision in the review proceedings.40 In the event of an appeal to the Higher Regional Court, the appellant can apply for, and is typically granted, an extension of the suspensory effect of the review proceedings until the court's decision.
+Unless the public procurement tribunal considers the application obviously inadmissible or without merit, it forwards the application to the contracting authority, which is then barred from awarding the contract until (at least) two weeks from the public procurement tribunal's decision in the review proceedings.44 In the event of an appeal to the higher regional court, the appellant can apply for, and is typically granted, an extension of the suspensory effect of the review proceedings until the court's decision.

-In its decision, the procurement chamber has to require from the contracting authority to take the appropriate measures to redress the violation of the applicant's rights and to prevent damages to the applicant's interests.
-The procurement chambers have broad discretion, but may only define suitable and proportional actions necessary to remedy the infringement.
-They typically require repeating the deficient procurement steps taking into account the legal consideration of the review body, if the contracting authority still intends to proceed on the procurement.
+In its decision, the public procurement tribunal has to order the contracting authority to take the appropriate measures to redress the violation of the applicant's rights and to prevent any damage to the applicant's interests.
+The public procurement tribunals have broad discretion but may only prescribe such suitable and proportional actions as are necessary to remedy the infringement.
+If the contracting authority still intends to proceed with the procurement, the tribunal typically orders the authority to redo the deficient procurement steps taking into account the legal consideration of the review body.

-After an award of the contract, a procurement chamber can declare a contract ineffective only if the contracting authority did not adhere to the prior award notice and stand-still period or if the contracting authority has not published a required contract notice or not conducted a required public tender (de facto procurement).41 The complaint must be filed within 30 days of the bidder information letters or award notice, absent this information or notice not later than 6 months from conclusion of the contract.
+After an award of a contract, a public procurement tribunal can declare the contract ineffective only if the contracting authority did not adhere to the prior award notice and standstill period or if the contracting authority has not published a required contract notice or not conducted a required public tender (de facto procurement).45 The complaint must be filed within 30 days of the bidder information letters or award notice or, in the absence of this information or notice, not later than six months from the conclusion of the contract.

-The review bodies cannot impose administrative fines for breach of procurement law.
-Procurement procedures may though be subject to administrative supervision and review by audit offices.
+The review bodies cannot impose administrative fines for breaches of procurement law.
+However, procurement procedures may be subject to administrative supervision and review by audit offices.

-Bidders can claim compensation for costs of bid preparation and participation, if they would have had a reasonable chance to be awarded the contract absent the infringement of procurement law.42 Other grounds for compensation remain applicable; however, a claim for compensation of expected profits (i.e., the positive interest in the contract) is rarely founded.
-Compensation claims generally have to be filed to the civil law courts (seldom to the administrative law courts).
-Compensation due to infringements in public procurement procedures is not necessarily excluded if a remedy was not sought in a previous procurement review procedure.43
+Bidders can claim compensation for the costs of bid preparation and participation if they would have had a reasonable chance to be awarded the contract in the absence of the violation of procurement law.46 Other grounds for compensation remain applicable; however, claims for compensation of expected profits (i.e., the positive interest in the contract) are rarely successful.
+Compensation claims generally have to be filed with the civil law courts (seldom with the administrative law courts) and do not necessarily require a remedy to have been sought in a previous procurement review procedure.47

 1 Jan Bonhage is a partner and Simone Terbrack is a senior associate at Hengeler Mueller Partnerschaft von Rechtsanwälten mbB.

-3 This chapter covers exclusively tenders above the EU thresholds, unless specifically indicated otherwise.
+3 This chapter covers only tenders above EU thresholds, unless specifically indicated otherwise.

-11 Section 99 No. 4 GWB.
-Cf. Article 13 of the 2014 Public Contracts Directive, which does instead define regulated contracts, not authorities, in these cases.
+10 Section 99 No. 4 GWB.
+Cf. Article 13 of the 2014 Public Contracts Directive, which instead defines regulated contracts, not authorities, in these cases.

 18 Section 46 EnWG.